mirai-engineering/CAI-CryptoPredictiveAI/README.md

 Feel free to fork it and play on your own.

 Currently I'm working on incorporating a sentiment-analysis pipeline using a fine-tuned LLM.
 To ensure reproducibility and scalability the project is  implemented using Kubernetes/Docker.
+Detailed installation guidelines are yet to come, but the project was built using `uv`, so package managing should be easy to replicate.

 ### Tools used